Our project for the Spring Term is ‘Traditional tales and fairy stories’.

 - The Gingerbread Man

-The project lends itself extremely well to role play and fancy dress, which children always love!
+- Role play and fancy dress, which children always love!

-If you have any well-loved stories at home that would make a good contribution to our project this term, please do let us know!
+If you have any well-loved fairy stories at home that would make a good contribution to our project this term, please do let us know!

 We’re looking forward to a magical story filled term ahead!